Dublin included on London 2012 torch route

 "It's going to be a one-day event," Gilbert Felli, Executive Director of the Olympic Games, told reporters.

 "It is why it took a bit of time (to finalise).
 We always pop into the neighbouring countries.
-Knowing the sensibility of the issue here we wanted to make sure the government was in the loop," Felli said.
+Knowing the sensibility of the issue here we wanted to make sure the government was in the loop."

-"We needed to wait for the approval from the Irish national Olympic committee and the Irish government for the route which we got a few days ago."

-Felli said protests that marred the Beijing 2008 international leg of the torch relay meant it took a bit longer to finalise the Dublin torch visit.

-"Regarding the Beijing relay and what happened then that is why it has been taking a bit of time," Felli said.

-Organisers LOCOG said the flame would arrive in Dublin on June 6 and be carried through the city before a mid-morning celebration at a central location.
+Organisers LOCOG said the flame would arrive in Dublin in the morning of June 6 and be carried through the city before a mid-morning celebration at a central location.

 "I am delighted that the Olympic Flame will travel across the border into the Republic next year," said Irish Sports and Tourism Minister Michael Ring in a statement.